 Our pruning approach was also applied with threshold levels set to 5% and 20%.
 These results are shown in Figures 4, and 5 respectively.
-In the case of the 5% threshold levels, one component instance (ICC) is kept, rather than removed, compared with the 10% thresholds.
+In the case of the 5% threshold levels, the optimized call-graphs match their respective 10% counterparts, with the addition of the two children from the flux component.
 Similar results are observed when comparing the 10% and 20% graphs.
 As expected, with a higher threshold, we pruned off a branch that the lower thresholds identified as significant.
 Also, with the 20% thresholds only 7 out of the 12 components were preserved in the component assembly.
 Thus this method trades speed (achieving a small "core" call-graph) against accuracy (recovering the actual inclusive time of the call-graph root from the "core" call-graph) but allows one to conduct a sensitivity (with respect to α and β) analysis if it is deemed important.